White Puerto Ricans: Ireland

 From the 16th to the 19th century, there was considerable Irish immigration to Puerto Rico, for a number of reasons.
-During the 16th century many Irishmen, who were known as "Wild Geese", fled the English Army and joined the Spanish Army.
+During the 16th century, many Irish soldiers deserted from English service and joined the Spanish army.
 Some of these men were stationed in Puerto Rico and remained there after their military service to Spain was completed.
 During the 18th century men such as Field Marshal Alejandro O'Reilly and Colonel Tomas O'Daly were sent to the island to revamp the capital's fortifications.
 O'Reilly was later appointed governor of colonial Louisiana in 1769 where he became known as "Bloody O'Reilly".
 Irish immigrants played an instrumental role in the island's economy.
 One of the most important industries of the island was the sugar industry.
 Besides Tomás O'Daly, whose plantation was a success, other Irishmen became successful businessmen in this industry, among them Miguel Conway, who owned a plantation in the town of Hatillo and Juan Nagle whose plantation was located in Río Piedras.
 Puerto Ricans of Irish descent also played an instrumental role in the development of the island's tobacco industry.
 Miguel Conboy is credited with being the founder of the tobacco trade in Puerto Rico and the Quinlan family established two tobacco plantations, one in the town of Toa Baja and the other in Loíza.

 The Irish element in Puerto Rico is very much in evidence.
 Their contributions to Puerto Rico's agricultural industry and to the field of politics and education are highly notable.

-Jews

-Even though the first Jews who arrived and settled in Puerto Rico were "Crypto-Jews" or "secret Jews", the Jewish community did not flourish on the island until after the Spanish–American War.
-Jewish-American soldiers were assigned to the military bases in Puerto Rico and many chose to stay and live on the island.
-Large numbers of Jewish immigrants began to arrive in Puerto Rico in the 1930s as refugees from Nazi occupied Europe.
-The majority settled in the island's capital, San Juan, where in 1942 they established the first Jewish Community Center of Puerto Rico.
-Puerto Rico is home to the largest and wealthiest Jewish community in the Caribbean with almost 3,000 Jewish inhabitants.